Why is Net Working Capital Important in M&A?

 Arriving at a fair target NWC is critical because it could ultimately affect how much you make from the sale.
 If the NWC left in the business at closing is less than the target, the buyer will expect to be compensated for that.
 Conversely, if the closing NWC is more than the target, the purchase price will increase.

-As the deal closes, your company (the seller) will make an estimate of NWC at the time of closing.
-Then there will be a “truing up” period (typically 60-90 days) in which adjustments may be made to the sale price based on the actual state of the business once all accounting is complete.
-Any difference between the actual NWC and estimated NWC at the close is compensated for via the NWC escrow, a small amount of cash held back from the purchase price at close to settle any final minor adjustments.
-Whatever is left is distributed to the selling shareholders at the end of the true-up period.
+• Any difference between the actual NWC and estimated NWC at the close is compensated for via the NWC escrow, a small amount of cash held back from the purchase price at close to settle any final minor adjustments.

-Negotiated NWC Target $500,000 Negotiated amount of NWC to remain in business at close
+Negotiated NWC Target$500,000Negotiated amount of NWC to remain in business at close

-Estimated NWC at Close $600,000 Estimated at close by Seller
+Estimated NWC at Close$600,000Estimated at close by Seller

-NWC Adjustment $100,000 Added to initial purchase price at closing
+NWC Adjustment$100,000Added to initial purchase price at closing

-Actual NWC at Close (at true-up) $590,000 $10K paid out from seller’s NWC escrow to buyer since Actual NWC was $10K lower than Estimated NWC.
+Actual NWC at Close (at true-up)$590,000$10K paid out from seller’s NWC escrow to buyer since Actual NWC was $10K lower than Estimated NWC.
 The remainder of the escrow is then distributed to the shareholders.

-In some transactions, the deal may include a “collar,” which allows for some flexibility in the NWC target so the burden of making minor adjustments can be avoided at closing time.
+NOTE: In some transactions, the deal may include a “collar,” which allows for some flexibility in the NWC target, so the burden of making minor adjustments can be avoided at closing time.
 For example, if the final NWC at closing time falls anywhere within the negotiated collar range, no adjustments will be made.

 Enlist Expert Support